tkareine/tkareine.org/_posts/2021-12-24-suppressing-duplicate-requests-in-web-services.md

 Suppressing duplicate request processing prevents some forms of data corruption, such as data duplication and lost data.
-Achieving suppression together with client retries establishes *exactly-once* request processing semantics in the system.[^1] In this article, I present an imaginary web service built on microservice style design, inspect that and its clients together as a system, define the duplicate request processing problem, and the general solution to it.
+Achieving suppression together with client retries effectively establishes *exactly-once* request processing semantics in the system.[^1] In this article, I present an imaginary web service built on microservice style design, inspect that and its clients together as a system, define the duplicate request processing problem, and the general solution to it.
 Finally, I'll show one possible way to implement the solution.

 The microservices involved use synchronous requests to pull and push data so that any part of the overall state is managed centrally in one